bfuchs18/R01_Marketing/docs/DataManual.md

 Survey and task data are stored on both servers, while imaging data is stored on Roar Collab only (due to file size).

-Data on OneDrive are stored in the folder: b-childfoodlab_Shared/Active_Studies/MarketingResilienceRO1_8242020/ParticipantData
+Data on OneDrive are stored in the folder: b-childfoodlab_Shared > Active_Studies > MarketingResilienceRO1_8242020 > ParticipantData

+Data
-Data on Roar Collab are stored in the folder: storage/group/klk37/default/R01_Marketing
+on Roar Collab are stored in the folder: storage > group > klk37 > default > R01_Marketing

 On OneDrive, the directory structure looks like:
 - b-childfoodlab_Shared